LakshyaTangri/past2present/README.md

 # past2present
 I will be explaining my knowledge and sources where i read on the topic of Philosophy, Mathematics and ICTs, in this order.
-It only contains my theories and resources.
+It only contains my theories and found resources.
 I consider it to be helpful and benefitable for self and i hope it is a good repository to learn from for you as well.

 Content: